-With that said, some cats can stomach a little lactose, and because goat’s milk does have less lactose than cow’s milk, it represents a decent alternative for those felines that can stomach this type of sugar.
+With that said, some cats can handle a little lactose, and because goat’s milk does have less lactose than cow’s milk, it represents a decent alternative for those felines.

 Reduces Intestinal Inflammation

-Goat’s milk is rich in prebiotics.
-These good bacteria regulate and combat the bad bacteria found in your cat’s stomach.
-As well as reducing instances of diarrhea and vomiting, improved gut health is shown to have numerous health benefits.
-For example, it can reduce the severity of infections and can even improve overall immune system health in your cat.
+Goat’s milk is rich in probiotics.
+These good bacteria regulate and combat the bad bacteria that could make their way to your cat’s gastrointestinal tract.
+Besides reducing instances of diarrhea and vomiting, improved gut health is shown to have numerous health benefits.
+For example, it can reduce the severity of infections and even improve overall immune system health in your cat.

 If your cat is prone to allergic reactions or sensitivity when consuming cow’s milk, you can try goat’s milk instead because it can reduce negative reactions.

 Filled with vitamins, minerals, enzymes, and protein, goat’s milk is considered nutritionally well-rounded.
-What’s more, it facilitates the absorption and the use of other minerals like magnesium, iron, and calcium, in your cat, so it has a host of benefits to offer your cat.
+What’s more, it is rich in minerals like magnesium, iron, and calcium, so it has a host of benefits to offer your cat.

-You might also be interested in: 8 Best Kitten Milk Replacers in 2021 – Reviews & Top Picks
+- You might also be interested in: 8 Best Kitten Milk Replacers – Reviews & Top Picks

 Serving Goat’s Milk